banner

 Ensure Efflorescence and Lifebloom are active before the encounter begins.

-Start with Rejuvenation ramp before damage, then use Swiftmend and Wild Growth for burst healing.
-Follow with Convoke The Spirits and Regrowth to stabilize.
+Maintain Efflorescence and Lifebloom uptime.
+Ramp with Rejuvenation before damage, then use Swiftmend and Wild Growth for burst healing.
+Cast Regrowth with high Abundance stacks and Wrath for mana regeneration.

 AoE